arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Uploading the Model

-Now that everything needed for flashing the firmware and model to the Nicla Voice is installed we can go ahead and do so.
+Now that everything needed for flashing the firmware and the model to the Nicla Voice is installed, we can finally flash the board with our model.
 Extract the files that were packed into the .zip file received from Edge Impulse when the model was built into a folder.
 Now run the "flash" file that corresponds with the OS on the machine you are using.
 As shown in this list:

 - Use **flash_windows.bat** if you are using a PC
 - Use **flash_mac.command** if you are using a MAC